Events Calendar

 Wildlife Snowshoe Excursion - 10:30am to 12:00pm

-Meet at the Algonquin Visitor Centre Main Parking Lot (km 43.0) [outdoor]
+Meet at the Algonquin Park Visitor Centre Main Parking Lot (km 43.0) [outdoor]

 Snowshoeing at Winter in the WildDiscover what Algonquin wildlife is active in winter while exploring infrequently traveled areas by snowshoe.
 This excursion will be led by a Park Naturalist with The Friends of Algonquin Park.
 There will be The Friends of Algonquin Park Logolimited snowshoes available to borrow courtesy of The Friends of Algonquin Park however bring your own if you prefer.
 This excursion will require moderate physical fitness and is suitable for all ages.
 Instruction will be provided on snowshoeing technique.